Charge your AirPods

 Turn off charging case sounds

-The MagSafe Charging Case (Lightning or USB-C) for AirPods Pro 2 and the Wireless Charging Case for AirPods 4 (ANC) play a sound when the case begins to charge, or when the battery charge is low.
-You can turn off this sound on your AirPods Pro 2 or your AirPods 4 (ANC).
+The MagSafe Charging Case (Lightning or USB-C) for AirPods Pro 2, the MagSafe Charging Case for AirPods Pro 3, and the Wireless Charging Case for AirPods 4 (ANC) play a sound when the case begins to charge, or when the battery charge is low.
+You can turn off this sound on your AirPods Pro 2, your AirPods Pro 3, or your AirPods 4 (ANC).

 Check the charge status